Fatal accidents and destroyed homes: a powerful snow storm and tornado covered the USA

 Not only snow

-The storm brought not only record snowfall.
-Strong gusts of wind - 55 to 65 mph - from Delaware to New Jersey caused little damage, Guy said.
-The coastline areas are likely to continue strong winds from New Jersey to Massachusetts throughout the day of December 17.
-Coastal flooding from Delaware to New Jersey is also possible.
+The storm brought more than just record snowfall.
+Strong wind gusts of 55 to 65 mph from Delaware to New Jersey caused minor damage, Guy said.
+Coastal areas will likely experience strong winds from New Jersey to Massachusetts throughout the day on December 17th.
+Coastal flooding is also possible from Delaware to New Jersey.

-“Heavy snowfall will continue as the storm continues to the northeast.
-This weather system will completely leave the region by the end of the day, ”he added.
+“Heavy snowfall will continue as the storm moves northeast.
+This weather system will completely leave the region by the end of the day,” he added.

 The southern part of the system also swept the cold front through central Florida on Wednesday, Dec.
 16, Guy said, causing several tornadoes in Pinellas and Hillsborough counties.